Shannon-Bengtson/PacificCoastalHazards/README.md

 ```

 Then, in a browser naviate to localhost:8989.
 If a token is required, copy and paste the token key from the output in terminal/command prompt window for the external server.

+# Running the Notebooks

+The code is split across three mains notebooks (for running creating the model), and two additional notebooks for visualisation.
+They are designed to be run in order (nb1 -> nb2 -> nb3).

+1. Create geopandas dataframes from geojson/shapefiles in the correct format for further processing.
+2. Create shoreline transects, calculate shoreline change relative to a standard year, visualise correlation between shoreline change and wave model output, and cluster the data.
+3. For each cluster, use correlation analysis to create BN features, then using the SMILE engine, create a BN model.